Stoner (novel)

-Stoner is a 1965 novel by the American writer John Williams.
-It was reissued in 1972 by Pocket Books, in 2003 by Vintage and in 2006 by New York Review Books Classics with an introduction by John McGahern.
+Stoner is a novel by the American writer John Williams.
+Published on April 23, 1965 by Viking Press, the novel received little attention on first release, but saw a surge of popularity and critical praise since its republication in the 2000s.
+It has been championed by authors such as Julian Barnes, Ian McEwan, Bret Easton Ellis, and John McGahern.

 Stoner has been categorized under the genre of the academic novel, or the campus novel.
-Stoner follows the life of the eponymous William Stoner, his undistinguished career and workplace politics, marriage to his wife, Edith, affair with his colleague, Katherine, and his love and pursuit of literature.
+Stoner follows the life of the eponymous William Stoner, his career and workplace politics, marriage to his wife Edith, affair with his colleague Katherine, and his love and pursuit of literature.

-Despite receiving little attention upon its publication in 1965, Stoner has seen a sudden surge of popularity and critical praise since its republication in the 2000s, championed by authors such as Julian Barnes, Ian McEwan, Bret Easton Ellis and John McGahern.

 Plot

 William Stoner is born on a small farm in 1891.
 One day his father suggests he should attend the University of Missouri to study agriculture.
-Stoner agrees but, while studying a compulsory literature course, he quickly falls in love with literary studies.
-Without telling his parents, Stoner quits the agriculture program and studies only the humanities.
+Stoner agrees, but following an encounter with Shakespeare's Sonnet 73 in Archer Sloane's English course, falls in love with literature.
+Without telling his parents, Stoner quits the agriculture program and studies the humanities.
 He completes his MA in English and begins teaching.
-In graduate school, he is friendly with fellow students Gordon Finch and Dave Masters.
-World War I begins, and Gordon and Dave enlist.
-Despite pressure from Gordon, Stoner decides to remain in school during the war.
+In graduate school, he befriends fellow students Gordon Finch and Dave Masters.
+World War I begins, and Finch and Masters enlist, but despite Finch urging him to join the war, Stoner remains in school after a talk with Sloane.
 Masters is killed in France, while Finch sees action and becomes an officer.
-At a faculty party, Stoner meets and becomes infatuated with a young woman named Edith, who is staying with an aunt for a few weeks.
-Stoner woos Edith, and she agrees to marry him.
+At a faculty party, Stoner meets and becomes infatuated with a young woman named Edith.
+He woos her and she cancels a trip to Europe so they can marry.

-Stoner’s marriage to Edith is bad from the start.
-It gradually becomes clear that Edith has profound emotional problems.
-Significantly, she is bitter about having cancelled a trip to Europe with her aunt to marry Stoner.
-After three years of marriage, Edith suddenly informs Stoner that she wants a baby.
-She suddenly becomes passionate sexually, but this period is brief.
-When their daughter Grace is born, Edith remains bedridden for nearly a year, and Stoner largely cares for their child alone.
-He grows close with his young daughter, who spends most of her time with him in his study.
+Hostility develops between them as she is uninterested in sex and Stoner rapes her.
+After three years of marriage, Edith suddenly informs Stoner that she wants a baby, becomes passionately sexual for a brief period, but after their daughter Grace is born, she remains bedridden for nearly a year.
+Stoner largely cares for their child alone.
+He grows close to her: she spends most of her time with him in his study.
 Stoner gradually realizes that Edith is waging a campaign to separate him from his daughter emotionally.
 For the most part, Stoner accepts Edith's mistreatment.
-He begins to teach with more enthusiasm, but still, year in and year out, his marriage with Edith remains perpetually unsatisfactory and fraught.
+He begins to teach with more enthusiasm, but still, year in and year out, his marriage with Edith remains perpetually unsatisfactory.
 Grace becomes an unhappy, secretive child who smiles and laughs often but is emotionally hollow.